quasifu/quantic-test-course/README.md

 # quantic-test-course

-This repository supports the Software Testing course for the Masters of Science in Software Design and Engineering degree program at Quantic School of Business & Technology.
+This repository supports the Software Testing course for the Masters of Science in Software Design and Engineering program at Quantic School of Business & Technology.

 ## Table of Contents